top of page

 3 Mense Phakathi

-Designed through an emergent process spanning many months with multiple public showings, Sookool offers a trio that has become a conversation about power relations, perceivable within South African civil society and dance production itself.
+Designed through an emergent process spanning many months with multiple public showings, Sookool offers a trio that has become a conversation about power relations, perceivable within South Afrikan civil society and dance production itself.
 The three dancers embody a call for "power to the people" through choreographic choices that allow for them to be seen, first as humans and second as humans with the power of choice.
 The work first premiered at the National Arts Festival in 2024 as the choreographer's award for the Standard Bank Young Artist for Dance.
 It will debut in Cape Town February 2025 as a Double bill featuring Woza Wenties! as the opening performance.

 IMG_6057_edited_edited_edited.jpg